Kulunda (river)

 The Kulunda (Кулунда) is a river in Altai Krai, Russia.
 The river is 412 km long and has a catchment area of 12400 km2.

 The basin of the river is located in the Rebrikhinsky, Tyumentsevsky, Bayevsky and Blagoveshchensky districts.
 There are a number of villages near its banks, such as Bayevo, Pokrovka, Kapustinka, Proslaukha and Gryaznovo.

 Course

 The Kulunda river system is an endorheic basin between the Ob and the Irtysh rivers.
 The sources are in the Ob Plateau.
 The river flows roughly southwestwards through one of the wide ravines of glacial origin that are characteristic of the plateau.
-As it descends to the Kulunda Plain there are many lakes in its basin, especially near Andronovo and Nizhnechumanka.
+As it descends to the Kulunda Plain there are many lakes in its basin, especially close to Andronovo and Nizhnechumanka.
 Near its mouth the river turns westwards.
 Finally it meets the eastern shore of Lake Kulunda about 5 km west of Shimolino.